ovanr/affect/README.md

 This artifact provides the Coq formalisation of the paper "Affect: An Affine Type and Effect System".

-# Installation Options
+# Installation

 ## Building on local machine

 Run the `install.sh` to automatically install Affect.
-Alternatively you can follow these instructions.
+Alternatively follow these instructions.

 Make sure that opam (tested using version 2.2.1) is installed and initialised (`opam init`) on your system.
 Create a new opam switch: